tzeweiwee/ads-checkout-react/Notes For GDP.md

 The system is a single page application, made using React JS. <br>
 The focus leans toward the back-end implementation rather than the front-end since I believe I do not have enough knowledge and creativity develop my own CSS to create a beautiful UI.
 However, I have attempted to 'beautify' the UI with App.css. <br>
 There are 10 React Components.
-I have attempted to separate the matter of concerns into many different components.
+I have separated the matter of concerns into many different components.
 This allows the code to be more maintable and readable.<br>
 1. Checkout
 2. CheckoutProduct
 3. Customer